ming-hai/ice-builder-visualstudio/README.md

 # Ice Builder for Visual Studio

-The Ice Builder for Visual Studio is a Visual Studio extension that configures the [Ice Builder for MSBuild](https://github.com/zeroc-ice/ice-builder-msbuild) for your C++ and C# projects, all within the Visual Studio IDE.
-It serves as a front-end for the Ice Builder for MSBuild: all the build-time processing is performed by the Ice Builder for MSBuild.
+Ice Builder for Visual Studio is a Visual Studio extension that configures [Ice Builder for MSBuild](https://github.com/zeroc-ice/ice-builder-msbuild) for your C++ and C# projects, all within the Visual Studio IDE.
+It serves as a front-end for Ice Builder for MSBuild: all the build-time processing is performed by Ice Builder for MSBuild.

-The Ice Builder for Visual Studio is compatible with Visual Studio 2012, 2013, 2015 and 2017, and works best with the following Ice installations:
+Ice Builder for Visual Studio is compatible with Visual Studio 2012, 2013, 2015 and 2017, and works best with the following Ice installations:
  * Ice NuGet package for Ice 3.7 or greater
  * Ice Web installation or MSI installation for Ice 3.6